 We also provided a comic book “Akilah and Carlos’ big day of discovery” to communicate the importance of the role that children and adolescents can play in their communities, an AA-HA!
 Guidance Brochure and infographics on adolescent health issues.

 For a summary of the report and the full report please visit this page on the WHO website.
-As always, we very much enjoyed working with the team at WHO and are thrilled to be able to help make a difference to society in this way.
+As always, we very much enjoyed working with the team at WHO and, as a medical communications agency, are thrilled to be able to help make a difference to society in this way.

 Journalists across the world have taken the key facts from the report and started publishing these the minute the report was released.
 Below is a small selection of the various publication which have covered the report.